bytefish/bytefish.de/blog/nancy_owin.md

 }
 ```

-The bearer token can be passed to the application in the header or as a query parameter.
-Sometimes the bearer token cannot be passed through a header (SignalR, I am looking at you!), so
+The bearer token can be passed to the application in the request header or as a query parameter.
+Sometimes the bearer token cannot be passed through a header
-we should look in different places for a token.
-I am using an implementation from [a stackoverflow post](http://stackoverflow.com/questions/22989209/web-api-owin-signalr-authorization) to inspect an incoming request.
+(SignalR, I am looking at you!), so we should look in different places for a token.
+I am using an implementation from
+[a stackoverflow post](http://stackoverflow.com/questions/22989209/web-api-owin-signalr-authorization) to inspect an incoming request.

 ```csharp
 using Microsoft.Owin;